Skip to Content

 Parish Administrator

 Priscilla is a cradle Episcopalian and 30+ year active member of Parish of the Epiphany, Winchester.
-Born in Tennessee and raised in Florida, she has called the Boston area home for many years and loves serving both Old North and St. John’s Episcopal Church, Charlestown as shared Adminstrator.
-She graduated from Randolph-Macon Woman’s College in Lynchburg, Virginia and earned an MBA from Northeastern University.
+Born in Tennessee and raised in Florida, she has called the Boston area home for many years.
+She loves serving both Old North and St. John’s Episcopal Church, Charlestown as shared Administrator, positions she has held since 2013.
+Priscilla graduated from Randolph-Macon Woman’s College in Lynchburg, Virginia and earned an MBA from Northeastern University.